tester4school/litecoin-for-university/README.md

 -----

 Hi guys, sorry for delay.
-Again WOW, working with new features like "request for money" etc. Very good news is that in 2-3 weeks we have demo version to test for us all, so you will see by yourself.
+Again WOW, the application is working with new features like "request for money" etc. Very good news is that in 2-3 weeks we have demo version to test for us all, so you will see by yourself.
 Info - please DO NOT share your code in internet, there will be our copyright.
 Cannot wait to show you, it is really pearl.
 BRs